deepyr/DutchSwap/docs/index.rst

 DutchSwap
 =======

-DutchSwap is a smart contract factory for Dutch auctions on Ethereum
+DutchSwap is a smart contract factory and Dutch auction house for ERC20 tokens.

+ Historically, Dutch auctions have been used to provide a fair price discovery event for both new and developed products and markets.
+For those with something to sell, they provide a system where you leave with all your stock sold - at a price you decide you're happy with.
+For those looking to buy, a way to make sure you're getting the same deal as everybody else in the market.
+With these goals in mind, DutchSwap aims to update the traditional Dutch auction experience and bring them to the Ethereum community.

+A fair token pricing solution for new and existing ERC20 tokens, DutchSwap has you covered from bulb to bloom.

 !!
 Documentation is currently under construction !!